Brady1052/Brady-Buchholz/README.md

 ## Description

-A professional portfolio with an 'About' page, 'Portfolio' page, contact page, and resume link.
+A professional portfolio with an 'About' page, 'Projects' page, contact page, and resume link.
 The portfolio was built with react js.

 ## Technologies Used